namubiru32/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-file 8; a function that encodes a string using rot13. file 9; a function that prints an integer. file 10;  program prints a[2] = 98, followed by a new line.
+file 8; a function that encodes a string using rot13. file 9; a function that prints an integer. file 10;  program prints a[2] = 98, followed by a new line. file 12;  a function that adds two numbers.